Inside: Vegetables for kids are important for their health and wellness. Here are 12 reasons why vegetables for kids are

 Although difficult for some kids to digest, sweet corn is high in lutein, an antioxidant that helps with eyesight and night blindness.
 Corn is also high in iron, magnesium, potassium, and folic acid

 They are some of the oldest known vegetables in the world (along with cabbage).
 Cucumbers hydrate the cells; are great for your kids’ skin; helps with eczema, psoriasis, and splitting nails.
 They are also a great pick-me-upper for kids needing a boost of energy.

 #9 Green Beans & Pea Pods

-Beans and peas help the brain grow new brain cells; can improve memory and keep your kids happy!
+Beans and peas help the brain grow new brain cells; they can improve memory and keep your kids happy!
 They can be eaten raw and the perfect snack for kids.

 Encourage your kids to eat the whole potato—skin and all.
 Eaten whole, potatoes are a complex carbohydrate containing glucose which helps to feed the brain and keep it healthy.
 Most kids love potatoes (especially when paired with broccoli) and are filled with protein, iron, vitamin C, and potassium.
 Potatoes also help kids to sleep.
 Check out the details on my blog on sleep disorders in children.

 Spinach is great for helping kids improve their memories and give them energy (think Popeye).
 It also slows down the effects of aging on the brain.
 Eat spinach raw and in salads.

 #12 Sweet Potatoes